gn00295120/pcap-hunter/README.md

    - Set your LLM endpoint (default: `http://localhost:1234/v1`).
    - Add API keys for OSINT services (optional but recommended).
    - Toggle specific analysis phases (e.g., enable/disable "OSINT Cache", "Carving").
+   - **Re-run Report**: If you change the language or model, click "Re-run Report" to regenerate just the LLM report without re-processing the PCAP.
+   - **Clear Data**: Use the "Clear All Data" button in the Config tab to completely wipe the workspace for a fresh start.
 3. **Analyze**: Click **Extract & Analyze**.
 4. **Monitor**: Watch the **Progress** tab as the pipeline executes:
    - *Packet Counting* -> *Parsing* -> *Zeek* -> *DNS/JA3* -> *Beaconing* -> *Carving* -> *OSINT* -> *Reporting*.